lettenj61/g8js/README.md

 )
 ```

-When there is no value from cli option, and you skip prompt by pressing `Enter` with blank input, values defined in templates' `default.properties` will be used.
+When no `-p` options are provided, and you skip prompt by pressing <kbd>Enter</kbd> with blank input, `g8js` look for values in the templates' `default.properties`.

-Lastly you can tell `g8js` to skip all prompts and use default values by giving `-y, --yes` flag.
-Note that even if you use `-y`, the `-p` options will be respected, and prior to templates' defaults.
+Lastly you can tell `g8js` to skip all prompts and force default values by giving `-y, --yes` flag.
+Note that even if you use `-y`, the `-p` options will be respected, and takes precedence over `default.properties`.

-## Functions
+## Functionality

-`g8js` runs `git clone` on specified repository, then process their contents as template and render it to output location.
+`g8js` runs `git clone` on the repository you give, then process their contents as template, render it to output location.

 The template syntax is simulating original `giter8` implementation. ([Original documentation][g8docs])

-`g8js` will cache templates in local directory, grouping by hostname, which defaults to `~/_g8js` (in windows, `%USERPROFILE%\_g8js`).
-For example `lettenj61/scala-seed.g8` with `--host github.com` will cached under `~/_g8js/github.com/lettenj61/scala-seed.g8`.
+`g8js` will cache templates in local directory, grouping by hostname and user name.
+The root of cache directory is defaults to `~/_g8js` (in windows, `%USERPROFILE%\_g8js`).
+For example `lettenj61/scala-seed.g8` with `--host github.com` will be saved in path `~/_g8js/github.com/lettenj61/scala-seed.g8`.

 ## Limitations

-* It doesn't have `giter8` feature to resolve library version from Maven Central (maven property).
+* It doesn't have `giter8` feature to resolve library version from Maven Central (_maven property_).
 * It doesn't support conditionals in template syntax.
 * It doesn't support `g8ignore` and `.gitignore`.